NadjaUvA/Programmeerproject/README.md

 ## The description

 My application is depicted below.
-I have four charts that give an insight into the environmental performance and development of the countries of the European Union: A map, a circle menu, a radar chart and a stacked graph.
+I have four charts that give an insight into the performance on three environmental variables (waste and recycling, energy production and greenhouse gas emission) and development of the countries of the European Union: A map, a circle menu, a radar chart and a stacked graph.

 ![image of application](/doc/application.PNG)